wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 Call
 ~~~~
 When a call instruction is encountered, the DTrans analysis will attempt to
 determine whether or not the call is allocating memory.
-Currently this is
+For LibFuncs,
-done by using LLVM's LibFunc mechanism to check for calls to malloc, calloc,
+LLVM's LibFunc mechanism is used to check for calls to malloc, calloc,
 and realloc.

+Some user functions are also handled.
+Right now, we distinguish two types:
+  AK_UserMalloc0: The user function may have any number of arguments, but the
+    first (0th argument) must specify the "size" of memory to be allocated
+    (the "size" argument).
+Each return of the user function must be post
+    dominated by a call to malloc, and the return must return a pointer to
+    the malloc'ed memory.
+(An exception is made for some returns that may
+    return nullptr if the user function is passed 0 in its "size" argument,
+    or if some call to malloc returns a nullptr.)
+  AK_UserMalloc: Same as AK_UserMalloc0, but there must be only 1 argument
+    (the "size" argument).
-At some point this mechanism will be extended to handle additional
+At some point this mechanism will be extended to handle additional user
-functions, including user-defined allocation functions.
+functions, including those that call calloc and realloc.

+(Note: At this moment, there is no recognition of the AK_UserMalloc0 case,
+that will be taken care of shortly when the code is extended.)

 If the call is an allocation function, we look for uses that bitcast the
 returned value to a pointer to an aggregate type to determine the type of the